-Adversity was not meant to break you down, it was meant to make you WISER.
+Adversity was not meant to break you, it was meant to make your purpose stringer.

 On June 22, 2006 Margarita was a single mother of three and seven months pregnant when a man broke into her home and shot her in the neck.
 The bullet pierced her Spinal Cord causing her to be paralyzed from the neckline down.
 When she woke up from a comma two weeks later, she learned her unborn child did not survive and her cousin Jose Alvardo had been shot and killed that night as well.